kungfoo/kungfoo-slidedown/git-gud.md

 ## git gud
 ### or a semi-deep dive into git internals and advanced use cases

-***

-> I apologize for the use of console tools in this talk, but it's the only UI for git I truly know.
+> I apologize for the use of console tools in this talk, but it's the single UI that works across all platforms.

 ***